microsoft/qlib/README.md

   pip install pyqlib
 ```

-**NOTE**: pip will install latest stable qlib.
-However the main branch of qlib is in active development.
-If you want to test the latest scripts or functions in main branch.
+**NOTE**: pip will install the latest stable qlib.
+However, the main branch of qlib is in active development.
+If you want to test the latest scripts or functions in the main branch.
 Please install qlib with the methods below.

-Also, users can install ``Qlib`` by the source code according to the following steps:
+Also, users can install the latest developed ``Qlib`` by the source code according to the following steps:

 * Before installing ``Qlib`` from source, users need to install some dependencies: